-A bot is only successful if it is programmed effectively.
-It needs considerable time and money spent on its development to get the best results.
+Bots are only successful if they are programmed effectively.
+It takes considerable time and money spent on their development to get the best results.
 All chatbots are limited and cannot replace humans.

 As Margaret Mayer, VP of Software Engineering at Capital One said, “The easiest-to-use technologies are the hardest to build.”

-3. Do you need AI for your website?
+3. Do you need bots for your website?

-Unless you are a large company with sufficient time and funds to spend on using AI (artificial intelligence) software and are not a start-up business, it may not provide a positive customer relationship for your business.
+Unless you are a large company with sufficient time and funds to spend on using artificial intelligence software and are not a start-up business, it may not provide a positive customer relationship for your business.